-From 1 January 2020, a range of changes will be implemented for learner and provisional drivers in the ACT.
+On 1 January 2020, a range of changes were implemented for learner and provisional drivers in the ACT.

 The changes are designed to reduce the risk for new and young drivers who are over-represented in road crashes, and help them gain experience and confidence on the road in a staged way.

 The ACT Government has acted on the NRMA's recommendation to deliver this positive policy outcome to help keep young people in the ACT safe.

 - Required driving hours for learners:

 - If you are under 25 when you are issued with your learner licence, you must undertake a minimum of 100 supervised driving hours, including a minimum of 10 hours at night-time.